shchuko/qemu-hvf-macos/manual-scripts/README.md

 ### vmnet.Framework networking

 1. Requires sudo
-2. This networking type is unstable.
+2. This networking type may be unstable.

 ## Directory content